sttoracle/ORACASB/README.md

 Oracle CASB Cloud Service generates an alert whenever an event that matches the policy occurs.
 The console displays a description of the policy violation and can provide recommendations for responding to it.
 You can also configure the alert to be sent to you over email or SMS.

 ### **Exercise**:
-In this exercise we will define a policy, for Saleforce, that will generate an incident when "*Any*" action is performed on the Salesforce CEO role (This includes adding or removing users to the role).
+In this exercise we will define a policy, for Salesforce, that will generate an incident when "*Any*" action is performed on the Salesforce CEO role (This includes adding or removing users to the role).

 #### **STEP 1**: Create a Policy
 The basics of a policy consist of these components: